grimadas/BlockchainEngineering/README.md

 * [Malicious](https://github.com/grimadas/BlockchainEngineering/blob/master/04_Byzantine.ipynb) nodes, adversary model
 * [Consensus](https://github.com/grimadas/BlockchainEngineering/blob/master/05_Consensus.ipynb) and agreement despite malicious nodes

-If you notice anything unexpected, or you are want more topics, please open an [issue](https://github.com/grimadas/BlockchainEngineering/issues) and let us know.
+If you notice anything unexpected, or you want more topics, please open an [issue](https://github.com/grimadas/BlockchainEngineering/issues) and let us know.
 If you like the project and want to help us, contributions are very welcome!
 Feel free to open a [feature request](https://github.com/grimadas/BlockchainEngineering/issues).
 We are motivated to constantly make it better.